andrup/CarND-Behavioral-Cloning-P3/README.md

 #### Lessons learned:
 - Preprocessing is as important as the model architecture itself
-- Models calculated on AWS Clound doesn't run on local machine because fo different Tensorflow Versions.
+- Models calculated on AWS Clound doesn't run on local machine because of different Tensorflow Versions.
 It was difficult to Upgrade the Tensorflow GPU library or downgrade my Windows Anaconda installation.
 An updated AWS Image would have saved much time.
-- If input into the model is cropped, the output of the simulator processed by drive.py also has to be cropped
+- If input into the model is cropped, the output of the simulator processed in drive.py also has to be cropped
-- random rightness augmentation was very helpful
+- Random rightness augmentation was very helpful
+- Be careful with converting the color spaces